GabbyJ/Lifeblue-Blog/README.md

 ## Issues to watch for

-- Not yet responsive on small devices but will be in the near future once work slows down or I get a new job ;)
+- Not yet responsive on small devices but will be in the near future once work slows down or I get a new job 😉

 # Potential new features to make it better:

 - Create Dark Mode
-- Use more JSX features to make the blog appear more functional
 - Sliding Featured Blog carousel
+- Use more JSX features to make the blog appear more functional and the code cleaner
+- Add social media meta tags

 <details>